-Boris Wants To Build Bridge To France: Here's All His Other Failed Projects
+Boris Johnson Wants To Build Bridge To Ireland: Here's All His Other Failed Projects

-Boris Johnson has called for a bridge to be built across the English Channel - but is just another of his unsustainable, unrealistic ideas?
+Boris Johnson has called for a bridge to be built between Scotland and Ireland - but is just another of his unsustainable, unrealistic ideas?
 We look at how his other proposals have fared.

 Could this be the proposal that revolutionises travel to Europe, or will it go the same way as the Garden Bridge?
 Here's how Boris's other big ideas ended up.